4:1 So then, my brothers and sisters, dear friends whom I long to see, my joy and crown, stand in the Lord in this way, my dear friends!

 4:2 I appeal to Euodia and to Syntyche to agree in the Lord.
 4:3 Yes, I say also to you, true companion, help them.
 They have struggled together in the gospel ministry along with me and Clement and my other coworkers, whose names are in the book of life.

-True companion – σύζυγε (suzuge) may refer to Epaphoditus, or it may even be a proper name.
+True companion – σύζυγε (suzuge) may refer to Epaphroditus, or it may be a proper name, or stand for the Philippian church as a whole, considered as a unit (Martin, WBC).

 Help them – συλλαμβάνω (sullambanō) –